 Monday, I wrote about a new book by Debbie Nathan which examines the famous multiple personality case of Sybil, a young woman who claimed 16 personalities.
 For her book Nathan reviewed the notes of Flora Rheta Schreiber, the journalist who collaborated with Sybil’s psychiatrist Cornelia Wilbur in order to turn the case of Shirley Ardell Mason (Sybil’s real name) into a media sensation.
 Nathan’s findings debunk the claims of Wilbur and expose the distortions and fabrications which led to the famous case.
 In looking into Sybil’s history, Nathan also takes a long look at psychoanalyst Wilbur.
 It turns out that multiple personality was not the only controversial diagnosis Wilbur treated.

 While Wilbur was discovering Sybil’s personalities, she also collaborated with Irving Bieber on his study of male homosexuality.
 Wilbur was one of nine co-authors of Homosexuality: A Psychoanalytic Study, published in 1962.
 Wilbur also had the distinction of being involved as co-author of the other study of homosexuality conducted by the Society of Medical Psychoanalysts published in the 1960s.
-Wilbur worked with psychoanalyst Harvey Kaye on a team to research female homosexuality, co-authoring a report in 1967.
+Wilbur worked with psychoanalyst Harvey Kaye on a team to research female homosexuality, at the time reporting that half of subjects changed orientation.

 With the publication of Sybil by author Flora Schreiber, Wilbur became famous.
 However, the book about Wilbur’s patient Shirley Mason was not the first collaboration between Wilbur and Schreiber.
 According to Sybil Exposed, Wilbur and Schreiber met when Wilbur was pitching the findings of the 1962 Bieber study.
 According to Nathan, Wilbur claimed that the Bieber study reported the causes of male homosexuality and boasted of the 27% cure rate as the result of work with analysts like Wilbur.